keys-pub/website/docs/restapi/sigchain.md

 https://keys.pub/sigchain/kex1mnseg28xu6g3j4wur7hqwk8ag3fu3pmr2t5lync26xmgff0dtryqupf80c/1
 ```

-It must be a valid signed sigchain statement by the sign key.
+It must be a valid signed sigchain statement by the specified key.
 If it exists already, returns 409 error.
-The max size for the msg is 16KB.
+The max size for a signed message is 16KB.